cavcrosby/student_report_card/README.md

 ## Usage/Description

 This terminal application would be geared towards teachers/administrators of students' records.
 Student records contain students' grades in Physics, Chemistry, Math, English, and Biology along with a record number that uniquely identifies a student.
-These records can be printed out as report cards to the terminal, records can also be modified or deleted.
+These records can be printed out as report cards to the terminal, records can also be modified and deleted.

 *(**This may change as progress on the project continues**)*